 The beauty of this formula is that with some inspirational ingredients, it can be adapted to tie in with any season and can make a welcome gift for yourself as well as friends and family on any celebratory occasion.

-The product we will be making is going to be a whipped lip scrub in a jar.
+When you are thinking about how to make lip scrub, you need to consider how to present it.
 We are all familiar with a lip balm in a tube, or even poured into a beautiful jar.
-However, this time we are going to be a bit more adventurous and do it slightly differently: we’re making an anhydrous lip product whipped up, so it feels as light as air and has the benefit of soft particles for a very gentle yet effective exfoliation.
+But, the product we will be making is going to be a whipped lip scrub in a jar.
+We’re going to be a bit more adventurous and do it slightly differently: we’re making an anhydrous lip product whipped up, so it feels as light as air and has the benefit of soft particles for a very gentle yet effective exfoliation.

 Our Sample Formulation